isaac-hitimana/pgm-project-part2/README.md

-# Text to Image Model in Keras
+# Text to Image Genaration Diffusion Model

 Codebase to train a CLIP conditioned Text to Image Diffusion model on Colab in Keras.
 See below for notebooks and examples with prompts.